connectomicslab/connectomemapper3/paper/paper.md

   represented as Traits objects with TraitsUI graphical representations, which makes it easier to understand and extend.
-This has enabled the design of a GUI aka `cmpbidsappmanager` (Figure \autoref{fig:gui}) that reflects the structure of the processing workflow and that facilitates the configuration of all pipeline stages and guarantees the formatting of the `.json` pipeline configuration files (Figure \autoref{fig:gui} b), supports their execution within the BIDS App (Figure \autoref{fig:gui} c), and the inspection of stage outputs with native visualization tools bundled with each software package involved in the processing stage as the end user might be already very familiar with these tools (Figure \autoref{fig:gui} d).
+This has enabled the design of a GUI aka `cmpbidsappmanager` (Figure \autoref{fig:gui}) that reflects the modular structure of the processing workflow.
+It has been designed to facilitate the configuration of all pipeline stages, to guarantee the formatting of the `.json` pipeline configuration files (Figure \autoref{fig:gui} b), to support their execution within the BIDS App (Figure \autoref{fig:gui} c), and to allow seamless inspection of stage outputs with native visualization tools bundled with each software package involved in the processing stage (Figure \autoref{fig:gui} d).
 In particular, all sMRI are inspected with the fsleyes viewer shipped with fsl, brain tissue segmentation and parcellation are inspected with freeview, mrview is used to visualize the fiber orientation distribution functions estimated by the diffusion signal model, and TrackVis is used